muksiddheswar/Reinforcement-Learning-Ensemble/methods.md

 # Experiments

 We compared five different RL algorithms (Q-learning, SARSA, Actor-Critic, QV-learning, ACLA) with each other and with four ensemble methods (Majority Voting, Rank Voting, Boltzmann Multiplication, Boltzmann Addition).
-The agents had to solve five different maze tasks of varying complexity.
+The goal for the agents was to solve five different maze tasks of varying complexity, In each maze, the agent starts at a certain starting position and needs to reach another goal position.
+The dominating objective was to move with each step closer to the goal.
 For the first experiment,
 the agents learned to solve a small base where start, goal and walls were in static position.
 To do this, they combined RL algorithms with a tabular expression.
 For the second to fifth maze,
-different dynamic elements were added to the maze.
+complexity was increased by adding different dynamic elements to the maze.
 To circumvent the combination explosion that would occur in a tabular expression, neural networks were used as function approximators.
+For each maze, the rewards were given in the following way.
+If the agent moves into the goal tile, it receives a reward of 100.
+When it tries to move into a wall or border, it will receive a reward of -2 and remain in the same place (state is not changed).
+For every other move (moving from one tile to the next), the agent receives a reward of -0.1.
+Even though it did not collide with a wall or border, it was given a negative score to discourage it from wandering around.

 <!---